 Looking for Leavenworth cabins to live out your cozy winter or summer cabin dreams?
-When traveling for extended stays or with larger groups, my husband and I love using Airbnb to book vacation rentals.
-We noticed a lot of cute A-frame cabins in the area, along with other types of rentals (like this cute house!)
-Use THIS link for $40 off your first Airbnb booking!
+When traveling for extended stays or with larger groups, my husband and I love using VRBO and Airbnb to book vacation rentals.
+We noticed a lot of cute A-frame cabins in the area, along with other types of rentals.
+These are 13 cute AF Leavenworth cabins to rent!

 PLACES TO EAT IN LEAVENWORTH